Janek79ax/Sniffer-RTL8720DN-BW16/README.md

   { 0xAA, 0xBB, 0xCC, 0xDD, 0xEE, 0xFF },
   { 0xA1, 0xB1, 0xC1, 0xD1, 0xE1, 0xF1 }

 You can add more BSSIDs and change them.
+Of course do not forget about leading '0x'.

 ## Channels
 Below, in line 37 is a way simpler array with channels that should be observed.